-Finding time in a packed schedule can be challenging, especially when you're trying to find free time in your own schedule as well as ten other peoples'.
+Finding time in a packed schedule can be challenging, especially when you're trying to find free time in your own schedule as well as for ten other people.

 The best way to minimize extraneous time spent on simple tasks is to outsource that work to a third party — in this case, a group scheduler.
 A group scheduler will enable you to mitigate unnecessary back-and-forth emails and ultimately reduce friction in your workflow.

 Here, we'll go over the features that make an ideal scheduling app and explore the best group scheduling tools you might use to create a more effective scheduling process.